zhansong01/AIGER/README.md

 # AIGER
 Python version of tools to work with AIG formatted files<br />
+This code is adapted from the work of [the Johannes Kepler University, Linz](https://fmv.jku.at/aiger/index.html).

 There are two versions of the code here.
 One is a standard py file.
 The other is a Jupyter notebook.
 The notebook version adds the capability to view the original graph (like aigtodot)